timboudreau/meta-update-center/README.md

 and follow its rules for what overrides what.

-_Note:_ Since Netty and Acteur are asynchronous, threads are used much more efficiently - a single thread can simultaneously service many connections.
+_Note:_ Since Netty and Acteur are asynchronous, threads are used much more efficiently - a single thread can simultaneously service hundreds or thousands of connections.

 Build and Run